Alvaro-Vargas/GoBarber/Readme.md

 </div>

 ## About
-The objective of this project is to create a complete application (Back-end, Front-end e Mobile) for Barbershops scheduling management.
+The objective of this project is to create a complete application (Back-end, Front-end e Mobile) for barbershops appointment management.

 ### Functionalities
 - Create/Update Users